Bullkn0x/DiscordMan/README.md

 # DISCORD BOT for Stock and Crypto

-Crypto API key can be retrieve here (100 per day): https://www.coinapi.io/
+Crypto API key can be retrieved here (100 per day): https://www.coinapi.io/

 Stock API Key can be retrieved here (500 per day):